Neuron-Grid/rust_unique_pass/CONTRIBUTING/English.md

 ## Additional languages supported
 The project aims to be multilingual and welcomes the addition of new languages.
 If you would like to add a new language to the project, please follow the process below.
-1. **Submit a language proposal**: propose the addition of a new language via an issue on GitLab.
+1. **Submit a language proposal**: propose the addition of a new language via an issue on GitLab (the primary repository; GitHub is a mirror).
 2. **Start the translation process**: once your proposal has been approved, start the translation.
-Submit the translation files (ftl files) via a GitLab merge request.
+Submit the translation files (ftl files) via a GitLab merge request (GitHub is a mirror).
 3. **Review and feedback**: As there are currently no reviewers, translation reviews will be done by me, the project manager.
 I may use DeepL Translate or other translation tools as an aid to check the accuracy of the translation.
 4. **Merge**: If there are no problems after review, the translation will be merged into the main branch and released in the next release.